#32 | Purgatory Taught by Jesus in a Parable

 However, their neighbor’s wall still has a hole in it.
 Therefore, in justice, they are obligated to repair the wall that they broke by their sin.
 This is part of the temporal punishment they owe because of their sin.

 Imagine the Christian in this case was a teenager.
 The person whose wall they broke could forgive them, and their earthly father could forgive them.
-But despite being forgiven, any earthly father worth their salt will punish them (as the book of Hebrews and many other verses quite clearly state).
+But despite being forgiven, any earthly father worth their salt will punish them.
 They will require their child to repair the damage they have done.
-The hole in the wall must be fixed.
+In justice, the hole in the wall must be fixed.
 They can do so in many different ways: they can ground them, deduct money from their allowance, require them to buy the supplies and fix it themselves, etc.

 This punishment is temporary, not eternal.
 But it must be done.
 Does their father do this because he hates them, or because their relationship is broken, or because his forgiveness is not sufficient?
 No, of course not.
 He does it because he loves them, and wants them to grow in virtuous maturity—exactly as Scripture describes God’s desire for His children.
-He desires that his teenager should have a pure soul, which means that the split between their intellect and will that took place when they punched a hole in their neighbor’s wall must be healed.
-They bring their intellect and will back together by repairing that damage, and that healing is the result of their submission to their father’s love through punishment.
-This is why protestant accusations that Catholics believe in “works based salvation” when it comes to something like Purgatory stems from a complete misunderstanding of what Purgatory is all about.
-It is as incoherent as accusing a child who is willingly and dutifully bearing a punishment imposed on them by a loving parent of thinking they “deserve” their parent’s mercy by bearing the punishment.
+A good father desires his child to have a pure soul, which means the split between their intellect and will that took place when they punched the hole in the wall must be healed.
+They bring their intellect and will back together by repairing that damage, for just as they chose with their will to create the hole, they must now likewise choose with their will to repair it.
+This healing is the result of their submission to their father’s love through punishment.
+This is why protestant accusations that Catholics believe in “works based salvation” when it comes to the doctrine of Purgatory stems from a fundamental misunderstanding of what Purgatory is all about.
+It is as incoherent as accusing a child who is willingly and dutifully bearing a punishment imposed on them by a loving parent of thinking they “deserve” their parent’s mercy by bearing the punishment, or that this punishment is once more somehow outside of, or separate from, the parent’s love and grace.

 At this point, there are two possible outcomes: